HKU-TASR/Geminio/README.md

 - "Any females riding a horse?"

 ## Step 2a: Gradient Inversion
-We selected the following 128 images from `./assets/private_samples` as the private samples used in this step:
+We selected the following 128 images from ImageNet as the private samples used in this step:

 ![Original 128 Images](./assets/original.jpg)